GTPB/TCDT22/README.md

 # TCDT22
-Training Course Delivery Techniques
+Training Course Delivery Techniques (2022/06/07)

 This content is aimed at newcomers to training course delivery

 Training course design is deliberately not explored here in any detail here

-Content for this session has been partially adapted from the Elixir Train the Trainer repositories
+Content for this session has been partially adapted from the Elixir Train the Trainer repositories and other training resources combined

 ---
 ### General thoughts about learning activities